 I’m considering trying an alternative treatment for my depression during my pregnancy.
 Is this safe?

 Many herbal remedies, supplements or other nontraditional therapies have not been studied enough to know if they are safe to use during pregnancy.
-It is important to discuss any alternative therapies you are considering with your obstetric and mental health care providers before you use them.
-You may also call MotherToBaby toll-free at 1-866-626-6847 to speak with a counselor about specific treatments and possible risks to a pregnancy.
+It is important to discuss any alternative therapies that you are considering with your obstetric and mental healthcare providers before you use them.
+You may also contact MotherToBaby to speak with a specialist about specific treatments and possible risks to a pregnancy.

 I feel so sad and have so little energy that I am having trouble going to my prenatal health care provider’s appointments.
 Is this a problem?

 Yes.
 It is important to have regular prenatal appointments so that you and your baby can be as healthy as possible.
 Avoiding prenatal care may be caused by a lack of motivation and low self-worth associated with depression.
 Studies have found that women with mental illnesses, including depression, attend less than half of their prenatal care appointments.
 Studies have also shown significantly higher rates of premature births and deaths in the newborn period in the babies of women who did not have good prenatal care.

 Is it true that pregnant women with depression have a higher chance of suffering from postpartum depression?

 Yes.
 One of the most serious effects of not treating depression during pregnancy is the increased risk for postpartum depression (PPD).
 PPD is depression following childbirth.
 While the general population risk for PPD is approximately 5-15%, a number of studies have shown higher rates of PPD among women who were depressed during their pregnancy.
 Reports have suggested that PPD may interfere with a woman’s ability to take care of and bond with her baby.
 This may have a negative effect on the baby’s development and behavior.

 I think I am suffering from depression and I’m pregnant.
 What should I do?